michaela10c/connectome-fidelity/README.md

-# connectome-fidelity

-**Representational geometry as a fidelity metric for connectome-constrained neural emulations.**
+# Representational Geometry as a Fidelity Metric for Connectome-Constrained Neural Emulations

 This repository implements a proof-of-concept showing that connectome-constrained networks produce geometrically distinct population codes compared to randomly initialized networks with the same architecture — using representational similarity analysis (RSA) applied to the [Flyvis](https://github.com/TuragaLab/flyvis) Drosophila visual system model.

 ---